elasticio/elasticio.github.io/content/_components/rest-api/authorization-methods.md

 *Example above shows how to add new credential to access the API from Credentials page.*

-REST API component supports 4 authorisation types:
+REST API component supports 4 authorization types:

 *   `No Auth` - use this method to work with any open REST API
 *   `Basic Auth` - use it to provide login credentials like **username/password**